Taste the real Alphono Mango SHOP NOW

 Himsagar

 Cultivated in the Indian states of West Bengal and Orissa Himsagar, It is a variety of aam grown in India.
-Himsagar mango is nearly without fiber.
+Himsagar mango is nearly without fibre.
 It has more than 78% of pulp.

-Its sweet, mesmerizing aroma and musky, sweet taste are world-class.
+Its sweet, mesmerising aroma and musky, sweet taste are world-class.

-Also cultivated in Bangladesh along with Orissa and West Bengal.
+It is also cultivated in Bangladesh, Orissa, and West Bengal.

 Season of Himsagar: Himsagar mangoes are typically in season from May to July.